 Main Content

-The Public and Private Interest Externship is open to any student who has completed the first year of legal studies and has a cumulative grade point average of at least 2.600.
-For more information on enrollment requirements, see the School of Law Rules relating to Clinics.
-Those students who wish to utilize an Illinois Student Practice License (711 License) must have completed 45 hours of law credit and be in good academic standing.
+The Public Interest Externship is open to any student who has completed the second year of legal studies and is Illinois 711 license eligible (earned credits that represent at least one-half of the credits required for graduation and be in good standing).
+For more information on enrollment requirements, see the School of Law Rules regarding Legal Clinic and Field Placements.
+Those students who wish to utilize an Illinois Student Practice License (711 License) must have earned 45 hours of law credit and be in good academic standing prior applying for the 711 license.
 Having a 711 License will allow students to represent clients and appear in court under the supervision of a licensed attorney.
-We strongly students who are interested in this externship to apply early for the 711 license (as soon as the externship is acquired).
+We strongly students who are interested in this externship to apply early for the 711 license (as soon as the requirements have been met and the externship is acquired).

 Students who choose public interest law offices outside of Illinois will need to determine if they are eligible for that state’s student practice license.